 How to Watch TV While Going Down the Road in an RV

-ANSWER Greetings Pete let me see if I can answer some of your questions.
+ANSWER Hi Pete let me see if I can answer some of your questions.
 It sounds like the RV you’re renting is equipped with a generator.
-The generator can be used to provide 120 volt power to the RV when you are going down the road or when you are Boondocking (camping in a remote area where there is no electrical hookup for the RV)
+The generator can be used to provide 120-volt power to the RV when you are going down the road or when you are Boondocking (camping in a remote area where there is no electrical hookup for the RV)

 Most generators on an RV will shut down automatically when you get to around a 1/4 tank of fuel in the RV's fuel tank.
 This is so that you will still be able to drive the RV and it will not completely empty the fuel tank.
 Depending on the size of the RV the fuel tank can hold from 50 gallons to well over 100 gallons of fuel.
 Ask the RV rental agency what size tank the RV you are renting has.

 Turning on and shutting off the generator is easy.
 Most RVs equipped with a generator have a switch usually located on the dash to start and stop the generator.
 You can use this switch to start and stop the generator when going down the road.
 Depending on the type of motorhome you are renting, there may be other generator switches located throughout the RV.
 The generator itself also has a start and stop switch on it in case the remote switches fail.
 SAFETY TIP

 Always make sure the generator is shut off when you are filling the RV with fuel.
 Also make sure that all propane appliances such as fridge, heaters and water heater are shut off when refueling the RV.
 Failure to do so could cause a fire in the RV.